olivierluethy/YouTube-Time-Manager/README.md

 ## Disclaimer

 I don't store any of your information.
 If you don't believe me, all the code is in this repo so you can check it out for yourself.
 The only data that is stored is on your own computer.
 This is necessary for Chrome to remember what you chose to hide when you refresh your page.
-YouTube-Disblock for YouTube is not affiliated with YouTube.
+YouTube Time Manager for YouTube is not affiliated with YouTube.